brouhaha/iapx432-image-builder/README.md

   microprocessors, the Attached Processor (AP), such as an 8085, 8086, or 8088.

-The iAPX 432 system hardware and microcode implmented an object-oriented capability-based computer architecture, where all software-accessible memory was organized as objects, some with architecture-defined semantics.
+The iAPX 432 system hardware and microcode implemented an object-oriented capability-based computer architecture, where all software-accessible memory was organized as objects, some with architecture-defined semantics.
 A software process was only able to